Prolastin-C (Alpha-Proteinase Inhibitor Solution for Injection)

 - Wear gloves when preparing and giving a dose.

-- Before giving the shot, let it come to room temperature.
+- If stored in a refrigerator, let Prolastin-C (alpha-proteinase inhibitor solution for injection) come to room temperature before using it.
 Do not heat Prolastin-C (alpha-proteinase inhibitor solution for injection).

 - This product is clear but may contain a few particles.
 Do not use if the solution is cloudy, leaking, or has more than a few particles.